waynemoir/waynemoir.com/_posts/2010-11-09-html-email-best-practices.md

 - Web design
 ---

 HTML e-mail is an area that is very challenging to design and code.
-The biggest obstacles are that there are so many different clients available and vertially no adherance to web standards by the clients.
+The biggest obstacles are that there are so many different clients available and virtually no adherence to web standards by the clients.
 Even when the HTML e-mail is displayed properly by the software, the user preferences can be modified extensively; making the final layout even more difficult to predict.
 This makes testing HTML e-mail a far more challenging task than testing the cross browser compatibility of web sites.

 The unfortunate side effect of the lack of web standards support is that when coding e-mail the rules of semantic clean mark-up and the separation of content and presentation go straight out the window if any kind of cross client compatibility is hoped to be achieved.